Mycoearthdome/Sentinel/README.md

 the available package manager to install `rkhunter`, `chkrootkit`, `lynis`, `maldet`, `clamav` and `ossec-hids` along with the Python modules from `requirements.txt`.
-During installation the script calls `python3 -m pip install --upgrade .` which executes `setup.py` and registers the `sentinelroot` package so the command `python -m sentinelroot.report` works from any directory.
+During installation the script calls `python3 -m pip install --upgrade .` which uses the metadata in `pyproject.toml` and registers the `sentinelroot` package so the command `python -m sentinelroot.report` works from any directory.